 The College will provide all doctors accepted into specialty training with an e-Portfolio, which must be used to record training and document individual progression through the training programme.
 The e-portfolio includes comprehensive user guides for trainees, trainers and LETB/Deanery administrative staff.
 Further information is available here .

-Use of the e-portfolio and Eye Logbook is compulsory for all OST trainees.
+Use of the e-portfolio and Eye Logbook is mandatory for all OST trainees.

 Trainees will need to pass three exams in order to progress through training:

 - Part 1 FRCOphth, which trainees will need to pass before they enter into the third year of ophthalmic specialist training

 - Refraction Certificate, which trainees will need to pass by the end of the third year of ophthalmic specialist training

 - Part 2 FRCOphth, which has a Written and Oral component.
 Trainees are required to pass this examination by the end of the seventh year of ophthalmic specialist training